StenlyTU/LFCS-official/stuff/ServiceConfiguration.md

 ***scp***:

 * Secure copy.
-It use ssh to copy file on a server
+It uses ssh to copy file on a server.
-* `scp /test/source 123.123.123.123:/dest` It will copy local file /test/source in /dest directory on the server 123.123.123.123
+* `scp /test/source 123.123.123.123:/dest` -> It will copy local file /test/source in /dest directory on the server 123.123.123.123
-* `scp 123.123.123.123:/source /dest` It will copy source file from server to local directory dest
+* `scp 123.123.123.123:/source /dest` -> It will copy source file from server to local directory dest

 ## Restrict access to the HTTP proxy server